 Whenever you receive any money for your side hustle, deposit it into your new business checking account.
 And whenever you have to make a side-hustle-related purchase, put it on your business credit or debit card.
 It sounds obvious, but these basic bookkeeping skills will help your side hustle in the long run.

 Never use your business accounts to make a personal purchase or your personal accounts to make a business purchase.

 So what about the savings account?
 Personally, I like to use the savings account to set aside enough money for my quarterly tax payments.
 This way, the money is physically separate and I can’t accidently spend my tax money on business expenses without going through the steps of transferring the money.

 There’s one more important thing to keep in mind: you should keep all of your receipts.
+This is bookkeeping 101.
 I have a folder on my desk at home, where I put physical receipts as soon as I get home.
 For digital receipts, I have a folder on my desktop and save all my receipts there.